seaniedan/weatherWHAT/README.md

 Use the -s option and specify a file to save to (.jpg or .png).

-e.g. On Ubuntu Mate, to update your desktop background, you can use:
+e.g. On Ubuntu Mate, to update your desktop background, you can use the instructions in this file:
 ```
 crontab examples/mate_desktop_cron.txt
 ```